dart-archive/www.dartlang.org/src/site/effective-dart/design/index.markdown

 you want to add.
 Object's shouldn't generally expose more state than they need to.
 If you have some piece of an object's state that can be modified but not exposed in the same way, use a method instead.

+### AVOID returning `null` from members whose return type is `bool`, `double`, `int`, or `num`.
+{:.no_toc}

+Even though all types are nullable in Dart, users assume those types almost never contain `null`, and the lowercase names encourage a "Java primitive" mindset.

+It can be occasionally useful to have a "nullable primitive" type in your API, for example to indicate the absence of a value for some key in a map, but these should be rare.

+If you do have a member of this type that may return `null`, document it very clearly, including the conditions under which `null` will be returned.

 ### AVOID returning `this` from methods just to enable a fluent interface.